Kayleexx/Metacrafters-assessments/ETH + AVAX PROOF/Project/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [https://github.com/Kayleexx/Metacrafters-assessments/blob/main/ETH%20%2B%20AVAX%20PROOF/Project/LICENCE](LICENSE) file for details.

 ## Credits